ndeadly/MissionControl/README.md

 * Support for rumble and motion controls (compatible controllers only)
 * Low input lag.
 * File-based virtual controller memory allowing for data such as analog stick calibration to be stored and retrieved.
+* Unlocks such as button remapping and stick calibration for third-party Licensed Pro Controllers.
+* Enables use of [JoyConDroid](https://github.com/TeamJCD/JoyConDroid) without root access.
 * Spoofing of host Bluetooth adapter name and address.
 * `mc.mitm` module adds extension IPC commands that can be used to interact with the `bluetooth` process without interfering with the state of the system.